What Is the Civilian Committee?

 The Civilian Committee is always keen to hear from:

-You do not need military experience — just a willingness to help support young people.
+You do not need military experience, just a willingness to help and support young people in our communities.